cisco-ce/roomos.cisco.com/doc/TechDocs/UiExtensions.md

 <img src="/doc/images/uiextensions/uiextns-editor-3.png"/>

 You can access the properties of a panel or widget by clicking on its title.
-A yellow frame wil be displayed around the item to indicate that it is selected and the **Properties** pane will display the settings.
+A yellow frame will be displayed around the item to indicate that it is selected and the **Properties** pane will display the settings.

 <img src="/doc/images/uiextensions/uiextns-editor-2.png"/>